Information for Parents

 Many students with disabilities benefit from assistive technology, particularly for reading and writing.
 A student with a documented disability may ask for a referral to the assistive technology specialist.
 The specialist can provide a needs assessment and specific technology training.
 The two most common software programs used by students with learning disabilities are Kurzweil, a sophisticated screen reader, and Dragon Naturally Speaking, a voice recognition software.
 If your son or daughter is accustomed to using recorded books, an individual membership in Recording for the Blind & Dyslexic (RFB&D) is recommended.

 What resources are available to help students with math difficulties?

 The university has a mathematics requirement for graduation with a minimum of one semester of Finite Mathematics.
 A designated section of Finite Mathematics: Elementary Models is offered for students with a learning disability or ADHD that impacts their performance in math classes.
-Admission to this class is through the ASAC.
-Additionally, the Department of Mathematics operates a free Mathematics and Statistics Tutoring Lab and the ASAC makes referrals to peer tutors who charge a nominal fee.
+Admission to this class is only by recommendation of the ASAC.
+Additionally, the Department of Mathematics operates a free Mathematics and Statistics Tutoring Lab and the ASAC makes referrals to peer tutors.
 ASAC counselors can also make referrals to professional math tutors in the Washington area, on the request of a student.